 PPE graduates can pursue advanced studies, such as a Master’s or PhD, to become lecturers or researchers, combining practical industry experience with academic insights to contribute to higher education.

-In this section, you get the chance to hear directly from the vibrant voices of our business school's communities.
+In this section, you get the chance to hear directly from the vibrant voices of our law and governance school's communities.
 As a gathering space for insights and stories, we are excited to showcase the experiences and knowledge of our lecturers, students, alumni, and industry partners.

 The Industry Advisory Panel (IAP) consists of leading professionals and industry experts.
 They work closely with our faculty to review and refine our curriculum, ensuring that our programme content is up to date with current industry practices and requirements.
 These mutually beneficial partnerships also connect students to industry placements and career opportunities, ensuring that our graduates are industry-ready and future-proof.